RenqiChen/Social_Science/README.md

 Welcome to join our discussion group on collective intelligence technology!

+### Note

+If you find that the WeChat QR code has expired, please send us an email with your WeChat ID, and we will manually invite you to the group.

 | Wechat             |
 |--------------------|
 | <img src="Group.jpg" width="200" height="200"> |